 Starting at the age of 17, by law, every adult Peruvian citizen must have a Documento Nacional de Identidad card (“National Identity Document”), commonly known as a DNI -- pronounced something like deh-ene-ee).

 Peruvians must apply for their identity cards prior to turning 18 years of age.
 The registration process is fairly easy, and only requires the presence of an original birth certificate at an office of the Registro Nacional de Identificación y Estado Civil (RENIEC, or “National Registry of Identification and Civil Status”).

-Each DNI identity card contains various details about its owner, including a photo, both their given name and surname and the person’s unique identification number, date of birth, marital status, and fingerprint as well as their individual voting number (here you can see a Visual Guide to the DNI card).
+Each DNI identity card contains various details about its owner, including a photo, both their given name and surname and the person’s unique identification number, date of birth, marital status, and fingerprint as well as their individual voting number.

 In 2013, RENIEC introduced the new Documento Nacional de Identidad electrónico (DNIe), a modern DNI card containing a chip that allows for digital signatures and faster processing of information.
 The DNIe card became available to all Peruvians in 2016, and more information about the new card and how to register can be found on the Registry's website.